oscarhiggott/PyMatching/docs/index.rst

 of the full matching problem, while being easy to use in conjunction with numpy, scipy and NetworkX using the Python bindings.
-The core algorithms and data structures are implemented in C++ for good performance (with the help of the open-source Lemon and Boost Graph libraries), using a local variant of the matching decoder given in the Appendix of https://arxiv.org/abs/2010.09626, which empirically has an average runtime roughly linear in the number of nodes and gives the same output as full matching in practice.
-Since PyMatching uses the open-source Lemon C++ library for the Blossom algorithm, which has similar performance to Kolmogorov's BlossomV library, both PyMatching and its dependencies have permissive licenses.
+The core algorithms and data structures are implemented in C++ for good performance (with the help of the open-source LEMON and Boost Graph libraries), using a local variant of the matching decoder given in the Appendix of https://arxiv.org/abs/2010.09626, which empirically has an average runtime roughly linear in the number of nodes and gives the same output as full matching in practice.
+Since PyMatching uses the open-source LEMON C++ library for the Blossom algorithm, which has similar performance to Kolmogorov's BlossomV library, both PyMatching and its dependencies have permissive licenses.
 PyMatching can be applied to any quantum code for which